 If art isn't really your style, the Greater Phoenix area also offers many great educational events in the fields of science, history, and cultural appreciation including a number of ethnic festivals, cheap museum exhibits, and special events centered around education.

-Experience different cultures, too, at either the Indian Market at the Pueblo Grande Museum on December 9 and 10, featuring representations of more than 50 tribes displaying and selling their arts and crafts; the Musical Instrument Museum's "Experience Scandinavia" on December 2; or the Arizona Asian Festival at the Scottsdale Civic Center Mall on December 2 and 3.
+Experience different cultures, too, at either the Indian Market at the Pueblo Grande Museum on December 8-9, 2018 featuring representations of more than 50 tribes displaying and selling their arts and crafts; the Musical Instrument Museum's "Experience Brazil" on December 1-2; or the Arizona Asian Festival at the Scottsdale Civic Center Mall on December 1-2.

 04 of 10